 If you can quantify how a number is meaningful to your business, then by all means — chase those numbers in a way that makes sense to you.
 For example, if you can historically say that you convert 10% of your social media following into sales (or even leads that then convert to sales), those numbers now take on actual meaning.

 Further to this (and perhaps a controversial and unpopular idea), if a number gets you somewhere just by way of it being a number… then, you know what?
 Go for it.

 Don’t be mad at me for saying that.
 Let me provide context.

 I know someone in the musical theatre industry.
-Recently she looked at auditioning for a particular show, however, to be eligible she had to have at least 10k followers on Twitter.
+Recently she looked at auditioning for a particular show, however, to be eligible you had to have at least 10k followers on Twitter.
 Crazy right?!
 But the idea that she couldn’t even audition without that metric is ludicrous and it’s in those instances that I would not be ashamed to go after a metric purely because there is a purpose to it.

 Now, the way you go about it is an entirely different matter.
-I’m not suggesting being unethical — although that would be the quickest route and the cheapest but at the end of the day, in the case above, the theatre company clearly want a minimum amount of followers because it will help guarantee the success of the show when it comes to selling tickets.
+I’m not suggesting being unethical — although that would be the quickest route and the cheapest (hello, Fivrr) but at the end of the day, in the case above, the theatre company clearly want a minimum amount of followers because it will help guarantee the success of the show when it comes to selling tickets.
 So ethically acquiring those followers (and targeted ones at that) makes sense.

 See where am I going with this?

 Not all numbers are cut from the same cloth and even those that might seem arbitrary initially, might in fact have value upon further inspection.